Toward Sufficient Statistical Power in Algorithmic Bias Assessment: A Test for ABROCA: Introduction

 However, like all statistical metrics, measures of algorithmic bias are subject to random fluctuation through sampling.
 A critical yet underexplored dimension in algorithmic bias research is the role of statistical power in bias detection.
 Statistical power represents the probability of correctly rejecting the null hypothesis—concluding a model is biased when it truly is.
 Inferential conclusions about model fairness are vulnerable to both Type I (false positive) and Type II (false negative) errors.
 For example, insufficient statistical power might lead to the erroneous conclusion that a model is fair, masking genuine disparities in performance among demographic groups (false negative).
 Conversely, a model may be incorrectly deemed biased when it is not (false positive).
 While considerations of statistical power are widely recognized in other EDM applications \cite{haim2023open}, prior research reporting that models are fair have typically not considered statistical power \cite{jiang2021towards,zambrano2024investigating,borchers2025abroca}.
 Furthermore, systematic investigations into how sample sizes, effect sizes, and design factors influence the reliability of bias detection remain scarce.
+One exception is Choi et al. \cite{choi2025bias}, who applied bootstrapping to a dropout prediction data set to quantify uncertainty in bias metrics through confidence intervals.
 This gap highlights an urgent need to incorporate robust power analysis and reporting standards to ensure fairness claims—or their absence—are replicable, meaning they are generalizable to other samples \cite{haim2023open}.